hoontaeklee/hlee_tws_iav_hotspots/README.md

 DOI = {10.5194/hess-26-1089-2022}
 }

-For the H2M simulation, please cite:
+For the H2M model, please cite:

 @Article{hess-26-1579-2022,
 AUTHOR = {Kraft, B. and Jung, M. and K\"orner, M. and Koirala, S. and Reichstein, M.},